Bernard Simondi

-Bernard Simondi (born 28 July 1953) is a French former footballer and coach.
+Bernard Simondi (born 28 July 1953) is a French football coach and former player.
+He was most recently the head coach of Championnat National club Niort.

 He played for SC Toulon, Stade Lavallois, FC Tours and AS Saint-Étienne.

 After his playing career, he became a coach with Al-Nassr, Puget, Aubagne, Grenoble, US Créteil, Guinea, Benin, ES Sahel, Burkina Faso, ES Sétif, Al-Kharitiyath and Al-Ahly Doha.

 He was shortlisted for the Guinea national team job in July 2016.